infinum/frontend-handbook/JavaScript/Angular.md

 When setting up server-side rendering, follow the [official guide](https://angular.io/guide/universal).

-There are many tricks with SSR even after you finish the setup.
+There are many tricks with SSR, even after you finish the setup.
 You can check out [this repo](https://github.com/fvoska/angular-universal-demo) to find out how to solve many issues.
 This includes reading environment variables at runtime, so it is worth checking out.

 ## Two-way binding